Health Benefits of Apple Cider Vinegar for Dogs, Cats and Us

 Apple cider vinegar (“ACV”) is one of those healthy ingredients that we may not actually realize has a huge array of health benefits for ourselves and our pets.
 I always opt for organic ingredients when possible, and for apple cider vinegar this is especially true if you want to keep the best health benefits.
 Non-organic apple cider vinegar goes through a high-heat pasteurization process that removes the “mother veil,” or what looks like the cloudiness of the vinegar.
 This mother veil is actually very nutritious and has the best naturally occurring pectin and enzymes.
 So, cloudy is good!

-I often think of ACV in the same terms of coconut oil – there are just so many benefits that one blog post won’t even come close to doing this kitchen ingredient justice.
-So, here are just a few of the health benefits of ACV for our dogs, cats and us.
+I often think of ACV in the same terms as coconut oil – there are just so many benefits that one blog post won’t even come close to doing this kitchen ingredient justice.
+So, here are just a few of the health benefits of ACV for our dogs, cats, and us.

 Topical uses of apple cider vinegar.